 If you’re married or in a civil partnership, you may be entitled to up to £1,150 tax benefit called the Marriage Allowance, but many couples are still missing out!

-If you are a non-taxpayer, the Marriage Allowance lets you to transfer £1,250 (10%) of your Personal Allowance (the amount you can earn tax-free each tax year based on 2019/20 rates) to your spouse or civil partner – if they are a basic rate taxpayer.
+For non-taxpayers, the Marriage Allowance lets you to transfer £1,250 (10%) of your Personal Allowance (the amount you can earn tax-free each tax year based on 2019/20 rates) to your spouse or civil partner – if they are a basic rate taxpayer.
 If your claim is successful, it would reduce their tax by up to £250 in the tax year.
 But, even better, if you’re only just hearing about this, you can also backdate your claim to include any tax year since 6th April 2015 that you were eligible for Marriage Allowance.
 This could result in a total tax rebate of as much as £1,150.

 To benefit as a couple, you (as the lower earner) must have an income below your Personal Allowance – this is currently £12,500.
 Your spouse or civil partner should pay income tax at the basic rate, which means their income is currently between £12,501 and £50,000.
 However, don’t forget the £50,000 threshold can be extended, for example if a pension contribution is made.